atom-pt/arDRCNPlugin/README.md

 # arDRCNPlugin
 __Customized theme for DRCN AtoM site based on arDominionPlugin__

 This theme was created for Access to Memory version 2.6.4.
-It is not granted to work on previous ou future versions.
+It is not granted to work on previous or future versions.

 ## Install instructions